NicoloCavalli95horses/KMS-web-testing/content/01 Notes/static analysis.md

 ### Types of static analysis

 From [[(Kluban, Mannan, et al., 2024)]]:

+**Textual similarity approaches**
-- **textual similarity approaches**: the main principle of textual similarity methods is finding matches between examined code instances, and a known vulnerable code dataset
+The main principle of textual similarity methods is finding ==matches between examined code instances, and a known vulnerable code dataset.==
-- **semantic similarity approaches**: use previously discovered vulnerable code to extract vulnerable behaviors and develop patterns of this behavior in an abstracted representation

-### Tools

-- **SonarQube**: a static analysis tool to detect bugs, vulnerabilities and code smells
-- **ESlint**: a JavaScript linting tool that aims at identifying and correcting syntax issues
-- **Coverity**: a defect detector available for several programming languages
+The instances are usually represented in a generalized version, e.g., bag-of-tokens, [[AST (Abstract Syntax Tree)]], and then compared:
+- directly
+- using transformations such as cryptographic hashing or vectorization (e.g., with Word2Vec)
+- using other abstract representations, such as CFG (Control Flow Graph), or PDG (Program Dependency Graph)
+- context-sensitive hashing may be used to allow limited alterations in the examined code

+**Semantic similarity approaches**
+These methods detect semantic (functional) similarities by searching for vulnerability patterns and can be divided into two categories based on how patterns are developed:
+- **manual**: developed by researcher for ad-hoc situations or specific
+- **automated**:

 ### Methods